bmeddeb/gitbench/docs/CloneTask.md

 # CloneTask

-In GitFleet, there are two types of `CloneTask` objects that represent repository cloning tasks and their statuses:
+In gitbench, there are two types of `CloneTask` objects that represent repository cloning tasks and their statuses:

 1. **RustCloneTask**: The native Rust implementation returned by `RepoManager.fetch_clone_tasks()`
 2. **PydanticCloneTask**: A Pydantic model version with additional validation and serialization features